Birthday Party Clown

 Of course, I make sure to get Rosie the Clown's message out so that people have a fair chance to hire her and have a wonderful time.
 I do feel sorry when I hear that a mediocre clown has made a bad impression.
 That's the kind of competition I could do without.

-Asked by Pookie over 10 years ago
+Asked by Rosaria over 11 years ago